sailfish-team/sailfish/doc/installation.rst

 Sailfish requires no installation and all sample simulations provided in the executable .py files can simply be started from a shell, provided the required packages are installed on the host system.
-These are as follows:
+These are as follows (minimal required versions are shown):

 General requirements: